iamsiriil/sc_harmonizer02/README.md

 # Harmonizer 02

-Harmonizer 02 is the second iteration in a series of harmonizer projects, aimed at developing a harmonizer for supercollider.
+Harmonizer 02 is the second iteration in a series of harmonizer projects, aimed at developing a harmonizer class for supercollider.
+Whether this project will be implemented directly as a collection of SuperCollider classes, or resorting to regular functions, as was Harmonizer 01, was not yet decided.

 ## Goals